-In sports spread betting, punters bet on whether a specified outcome in an event (e.g. total corners) will end up being above or below a range called the ‘spread’.
-The profit or loss is determined by how ‘right’ or how ‘wrong’ you were.
+In sports spread betting, players bet on whether an outcome will end up being above or below a range called the ‘spread’.
+The profit or loss is determined by the extent of which a player was ‘right’ or ‘wrong’.

 Sports spread betting offers an alternative to traditional fixed odds.
-With sports spread betting you don’t have odds, but instead bet on whether a specified outcome in a sports event will end up being above or below a ‘spread’ offered by a sports spread betting firm.
-The spread is basically the betting firm’s prediction of where the outcome will be by the end of the event.
+With sports spread betting you don’t use odds, but instead bet on whether a specified outcome in a sports event will end up being above or below a ‘spread’ provided by a sports spread betting firm.
+The spread is basically the betting firm’s prediction of a range where the outcome will lie by the end of the event.
 The punter is therefore looking to bet if they disagree with the range.

 Thus, unlike fixed odds, sports spread bets don’t have a preconceived win and loss value known at the time the bet is placed.